Bengman/CTF-writeups/Hackthebox/bounty.md

 ## Privilege Escalation

 A good way to start the privesc is to use some enumeration scripts/modules.
-For Windows I usually use the followin:
+For Windows I usually use the following:

 - Powerup
 - Sherlock.ps1